MollyAdamsson/Howtotrainyourdog/README.md

 * ### Footer

-* Lastly the page ends with the navigation to the different social media links.
+* Lastly the pages ends with the navigation to the different social media links.

 ![Footer image](images/footer.png)